DependableSystemsLab/SolidiFI-benchmark/README.md

   To reproduce the results presented in the paper, please run the "inspection.py" script as below.

-  The scriptinspects the tools' analysis reports for false positives and false negatives.
+  The script inspects the analysis reports of the evaluated tools for false negatives, false positives, and misidentified bugs.

   Running The following command will reproduce results for all evaluated tools at once